ellarekow/ComS327HW0/README.md

 Programming Project 0
 The Knight’s Tour

-See this Wikipedia article about the Knight’s Tour problem: http://en.wikipedia.org/wiki/Knight%27s tour.
+See this Wikipedia article about the Knight’s Tour problem: https://en.wikipedia.org/wiki/Knight%27s_tour.
 Finding all directed, open tours on a standard, 8 × 8 chessboard is computationally intractable.
 To find them all on a 7 × 7 board in reasonable time would require a supercomputer.
 My quick-and-dirty solution finds all 6 × 6 solutions in about 2 hours and all 5 × 5 tours in under a second on a laptop.